 Here is how I use these student grouping cards:

-So, how can you use these in your classroom?
 I use them on the first day of school to assign my seating chart!
-I laminate and then tape one of the pairs cards on the corner of each desk.
-I greet all students at my door on the first day, and I hand them a card that is a match for a pair taped onto a desk.
+Before the first day, I laminate and then tape one of the pairs cards on the corner of each desk.
+I greet all students at my door on the first day.
+Then, I hand them a card that is a match for a pair taped onto a desk.
 They enter, find their seat, and voilà !
 My seating chart is done.
 As I collect the cards, I have each student introduce him/herself and I fill in my paper copy.